AnmolChauhan1234/NivestorAI/README.md

 # Nivestor AI
-Nivestor AI is a trading education platform designed to empower novice investors in the Indian stock and crypto markets.
+Nivestor AI is a trading education platform designed to empower novice investors in the stock and crypto markets.
 The project combines a modern web-based client with a Python-powered server to deliver real-time market insights, educational resources, and AI-driven trading guidance.

 ## Table of Contents